 You are going to have to collect some data.
 Is it a pain?
-Of course, but I don't know anyway that you can create a good behavior plan without it.
+Of course, but I don't know how you can create a good behavior plan without it.
 Data collection can be simple and quick.
-You can always adjust a plan if the initial data collection didn't give you the full picture.
+You can regularly adjust a plan if the initial data collection didn't give you the whole picture.

-Objectively describe the behavior the student is showing so that anyone would be able to tell what you are talking about.
+Objectively describe the behavior the student is showing so that anyone would know it when they see it.